 Don’t forget to clean hard-to-reach spots with a wheel brush (rear side of the wheels).

-I also suggest you using one bucket with soapy water so you can clean your brush.
+I also suggest you use one bucket with soapy water so you can clean your brush.
 Remember, our goal is not to scratch the paint and get the best results.

 Every few passes, pour your wheel brush into a bucket and remove all the dirt and brake dust from it, then continue to clean the wheels.